About arc42

 5.2.
 Level 2: Webapp (Frontend Subsystem)

 The Webapp is a Single Page Application (SPA) built with React and Vite.
-It acts as the primary user interface and the orchestrator of requests between the User Service and the GameY Engine.
+It acts as the primary user interface and the orchestrator of requests between the User Service and the GameY API Gateway.

 webapp level2